import-js/eslint-plugin-import/docs/rules/no-extraneous-dependencies.md

 `optionalDependencies`: If set to `false`, then the rule will show an error when `optionalDependencies` are imported.
 Defaults to `true`.

 `peerDependencies`: If set to `false`, then the rule will show an error when `peerDependencies` are imported.
 Defaults to `false`.

+`bundledDependencies`: If set to `false`, then the rule will show an error when `bundledDependencies` are imported.
+Defaults to `true`.

 You can set the options like this: